 Travelling by bike or on foot

-You can also take a 20 to 30 minute 2 mile stroll or cycle along the canal walkway.
+You can take a 20 to 30 minute 2 mile stroll or cycle along the canal walkway.
 It’s even shorter if your hotel is at Castle Marina.

+Check on maps first to make sure you’re travelling in the correct direction!
 Walk from Nottingham city centre along the canal path with the canal to your right, and once you pass under the bridge marked with a commemorative Lenton Lane plaque, head up the steps to your left to rejoin the road.
 Turn right and we’re just along the road!

 Bicycle parking is available to the left of the car park, and we advise you use your own appropriate anti theft lock device.